henrahmagix/pianosinoxford/index.md

 ## Far From The Madding Crowd – [site](http://www.maddingcrowd.co.uk/)

+Upright, short.
 In the door, make a u-turn to your right.

+Thom Yorke has played this piano.
+Source: bartender at Chequers saw him play it in ~2009.

 ### Condition

+Not great.
 Out of tune: one semitone down (A on this is Bb).

 Some duff notes: